Real-time exciton dynamics in two-dimensional materials under ultrashort laser pulses: Theory

 where $T$ is the total one-particle kinetic energy operator, $V^{\rm nucl}$ describes the interaction with static nuclei, $V^{\rm H}$ is the Hartree potential responsible for the local field effects~\cite{adler_pr_1962}, $V^{\rm xc}$ is the local KS exchange-correlation potential, and $\Delta H^{\rm QP}$ is the state-dependent scissor operator~\cite{baraff_prb_1984, onida_revmod_2002} rigidly shifting the CB on the value $\Delta E^{\rm QP}$ upwards:

 The value of $\Delta E^{\rm QP}$ can be chosen from experimental data or results of $GW$ calculations present in literature.
+We note that the Hartree $V^{\rm H}$ and exchange-correlation $V^{\rm xc}$ contributions only require the diagonal part of the density matrix $\rho$.
 In the simulations, we compare different levels of accuracy to account for the dynamic electron-electron interaction.
 The first level is the independent particle approximation (IPA), with the effective KS potential being fixed to its unperturbed ground-state value:

 The electron-hole interaction effects are incorporated using the time-dependent adiabatic $GW$ (TD-a$GW$) approximation (also referred to as the time-dependent Hartree + Screened EXchange (HSEX) approximation):